-Family-owned and operated, Little Friends of Greenwich, run by Verna Esposito, provides childcare and early childhood education for ages 6 weeks to 5 years.
-"We provide a safe, loving and fun environment for children," Esposito says.
-"We follow the National Association for the Education of Young Children (NAEYC) guidelines."
-Open Monday-Friday 6:30am-6:30pm.
+Family-owned and -operated, Little Friends of Greenwich, run by Verna Esposito, offers child care and early childhood education for ages 6 weeks to 5 years.
+"We provide a safe, loving, and fun environment for children," Esposito says.
+"We follow the National Association for the Education of Young Children guidelines."
+Open Monday-Friday, 6:30am-6:30pm.
 Year-round rolling admissions.
 Ongoing summer programs.

 Read More About Little Friends Child Care & Preschool